molly-yu/FitTrack/README.md

 # Fitness Tracker
 A responsive fitness tracking app created using the MERN Stack (MongoDB, Express, React, Node.js).
 Allows users to log their exercises and view their progress.
-In progress: new features (login, analytics) to be added.
+Created as a full-stack development project.
+In progress: new features (login, food tracking, analytics) to be added.